tpidutti/WorkoutTrail/README.md

   ### Installation
   ```
-npm can be used to install dependencies such as
+npm can be used to install dependencies such as express, mongoose and morgan, which are used in this application.
   ```

   ### Usage

-This application
+This application is great for keeping track of your workouts.

   ### License
   This project is licensed under MIT.